Closing the Divide: How Actually to Put People First

 Here are my top three favourites for you to try:

 1. Executive Lunches: Host casual lunches where recognised junior employees can discuss their ideas and contributions directly with senior executives.
-This recognizes their work and gives them a voice in shaping the company's future.
+This recognises their work and gives them a voice in shaping the company's future.

 2. Impact Storytelling: Create a company-wide platform where employees can share stories of how their work has positively impacted customers or the community.
 This will connect their efforts to a larger purpose and publicly acknowledge their contributions.